Fact-checked

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-In subsequent pregnancies, the mother's antibodies penetrate the placenta and destroy the red blood cells of the fetus, causing anemia, hypoalbuminemia and, possibly, hypersystolic heart failure or intrauterine death.
+In subsequent pregnancies, maternal antibodies cross the placenta and destroy fetal red blood cells, causing anemia, hypoalbuminemia, and possibly hypersystolic heart failure or intrauterine death.

-Anemia stimulates the fetal bone marrow to produce and release immature erythrocytes (erythroblasts) into the peripheral blood circulation of the fetus (fetal erythroblastosis).
-Hemolysis leads to an increase in the level of bilirubin in a newborn, which is the cause of bilirubin encephalopathy in newborns.
+Anemia stimulates the fetal bone marrow to produce and release immature red blood cells (erythroblasts) into the fetal peripheral circulation (erythroblastosis fetalis).
+Hemolysis results in elevated bilirubin levels in the newborn, which causes neonatal bilirubin encephalopathy.
 Isoimmunization in pregnant women is usually asymptomatic.

-The delivery should be as atraumatic as possible.
-Manual removal of the placenta should be avoided, because this can cause the fetal cells to enter the mother's circulation.
-Newborns with erythroblastosis are immediately evaluated by a pediatrician to determine the need for an exchange transfusion.
+Delivery should be as atraumatic as possible.
+Manual removal of the placenta should be avoided because it may cause fetal cells to enter the maternal circulation.
+Newborns with erythroblastosis are immediately evaluated by a pediatrician to determine the need for exchange transfusion.

 Prevention